 Twilight Trastevere Food Tour: Full Review and Details

-I took with my husband and enjoyed it every stop.
+I joined this Trastevere food tour with my husband and we enjoyed every stop.
 Our guide, Luca, was knowledgeable and very entertaining, sprucing up the tour with jokes, Italian habits and traditions, and an interesting narrative behind dishes and places.

-What is this Rome food tour called and who runs it?
+What is this Rome Trastevere food tour called and who runs it?